-I have been take two Klonopin at bedtime for Restless Leg Syndrome at bedtime.
+I have been take two Klonopin (clonazepam) at bedtime for Restless Leg Syndrome at bedtime.
 I have a prescription for pain (Percocet 10).
 Is this safe?

 My father has alzheimer's.
-He is taking mirapex for restless leg syndrome before bedtime.
+He is taking mirapex (pramipexole) for restless leg syndrome before bedtime.
 He's also taking calcium and a multivitamin at that time?

-Alzheimers med?: There are 4 drugs approved for the treatment of alzheimer's disease, Aricept and Exelon probably the most common, Exelon being my favorite.
+Alzheimers med?: There are 4 drugs approved for the treatment of alzheimer's disease, Aricept and Exelon (rivastigmine) probably the most common, Exelon (rivastigmine) being my favorite.
 They actually do work, specially with memory.
 Is he on any of these?
 Mirapex won't treat alheimer's symptoms such as memory dysfunction.See 1 more doctor answer

 - Talk to a doctor online

 - Why am i sweating so much at night ok in the daytime?

-- Why am i itchy all over at night?
+- Why am i always sniffing?

-- Why do i always itch at night?
+- Why am i always cold?

-- Why do i itch so bad at night?
+- Why am i always so tired?